An older couple looking over documents

 Your Prevention Checklist

 These seven habits significantly reduce your risk of falling victim to fraud.
-Review them regularly and share them with family.
+Review them regularly and share with family.

 Keep devices & software updated